 The LG 27GK750F monitor is based on a TN panel with a 400-nit peak brightness, a 1,000:1 static contrast ratio, 160°/170° viewing angles, 1080p resolution, and 8-bit color depth for 16.7 million colors.

-You can find almost identical specs in ~$100 budget monitors, so keep in mind that you won’t be quite blown away by the colors quality, details, and viewing angles of the LG 27GK750F.
+You can find almost identical specs in ~$100 budget monitors, so keep in mind that you won’t be quite blown away by colors, details, and viewing angles of the LG 27GK750F.

-However, if you’re a serious gamer, you won’t mind all that as in return you get a rapid 240Hz refresh rate and quick response time.
-Such fast refresh rates and response times aren’t currently available on IPS and VA panel displays with wider viewing angles and better colors/contrast.
+However, if you’re a serious gamer, you won’t mind all that as in return, you get a rapid 240Hz refresh rate and quick response time.

 As far as the resolution is concerned, 1080p may be low for most users, but if you want to reach anywhere near 240 FPS (Frames Per Second), a lower resolution is preferred anyway.